vetsuisse-unibe/ngs_course_2025/day4_rnaseq.md

 # Differential expression using RNA-seq
 For this exercise we will use the datasets from the study [GSE52194](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52194)

-The results of the analysis of this dataset had been published in the following paper https: //www.nature.com/articles/srep01689
+The results of the analysis of this dataset had been published in the following paper https://www.nature.com/articles/srep01689

 We will use a subset only for the analysis.

-1. Fastq files can be downloaded through Gene Expression Omnibus (GEO): GSE52194 (https: //www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52194)
+1. Fastq files can be downloaded through Gene Expression Omnibus (GEO): GSE52194 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52194)
 2. The libaray layout is paired sequencing
 3. Library prep protocol did not preserve information on the transcribed strand. (non-stranded)